Managing your career fact sheet -

-at work are rarely achieved by chance.
-From reviewing your
+Success and happiness at work are rarely achieved by chance.

-to change.
-Be proactive in developing your career plan so
+and respond positively to change.
+Be proactive in developing your career plan

-that you do not miss out on the rewards that more focus,
+so that you do not miss out on the rewards that more focus, drive and direction

 Key points in managing your career